• Skip to primary navigation

 • Always use a big vessel when keeping the batter for fermenting as the batter will double in size and will overflow it the vessel is small.

-• The idli batter is slightly thick and dosa better is slightly compared to the dosa water.
+• The idli batter is slightly thick than dosa better is slightly.

-• If the Idli Better is Watery then Your Idli will be flat and may not be fluffy.
+• If the Idli Better is watery then Your Idli will be flat and may not be fluffy.
 So don’t add too much water before grinding.
-Just before preparing the Idli adjust the consistency and add the necessary Water.
+So be cautious while adding.

 Tried this recipe?Mention @happietrio or tag #happietrio